Gloria Negrete McLeod: Elections

 In 2006, Negrete McLeod decided to run for the California Senate in the 32nd district after incumbent Nell Soto was prevented from running for re-election due to term limits.
 She defeated Assemblyman Joe Baca Jr. in the Democratic primary 61%-39%.
 She won the November general election unopposed.
 In 2010, she won re-election to a second term with 68% of the vote.

-Tenure
+District

 The 32nd District stretches over two counties encompassing parts of San Bernardino County and Los Angeles County.
 In San Bernardino County, she represents the cities of Chino, Colton, Fontana, Montclair, Ontario, Rialto, and San Bernardino.
 In Los Angeles County, she represents the city of Pomona.

+Issues

 Negrete McLeod is actively involved in the cleanup of groundwater contamination.
 She focuses on current water supply.

 In December 2009, California's weekly periodical Capitol Weekly gave her a 49 score, making her one of the most moderate Democrats in the legislature.
 The NARAL Pro-Choice America of California (2014, 2013, et al.) and Planned Parenthood of California have given her a perfect 100 rating (2012).